Why choose MCDA?

 is a Colorado dance artist that has been performing, teaching and choreographing for over a decade.
 Mimi graduated with her BFA in Dance from the University of Colorado in Boulder, in 2007.
 She has performed with several local dance companies including Impact Dance, Louder Than Words Dance Theatre, BOOM, New Breed and Wild Heart.
 Mimi has presented her choreography with New Visions Dance Festival, Denver Independent Choreographers Project, and most recently for Fort Collins Children’s Theatre and Boulder Jazz Dance Workshop.
-In 2009 Mimi co-founded Peekaboo Sole Productions, a performing arts organization committed to providing artistic exchange and performance opportunities for students and artists in the Boulder/Denver area.
+Mimi currently serves as the Executive Director of Wild Heart Dance, as well as “mama” to her two children.

 Mimi has been a student or teacher at Mountain Kids for over 30 years!
 Her dance training includes styles such as jazz, ballet, tap, modern, creative movement, lyrical, as well as African, hip hop, contact improvisation, and Afro Cuban.
 Mimi enjoys working at MCDA/Mountain Kids because not only skill but self confidence, creativity, and community are priorities.
 She enjoys helping students learn about body awareness, enriching their creative expression, and building a lifelong love for physical activity and the arts.